 Or: How I learned about EVERYTHING from a coin.
-I like to collect money.
-Who doesn’t?
+Who likes to collect money?
+I do!
 But I’m talking about weird money.
-If you travel, it’s actually not strange to see different sorts of money, but 35+ years ago when I first stumbled across a coin bearing non-Latin characters, it seemed a magical treasure.
-A … Continue reading Kids COVID-19 Coin Curriculum?
+If you travel abroad, it’s not strange to see different sorts of money, but 35+ years ago when I first stumbled across a coin bearing non-Latin characters, it seemed a magical treasure.
+A … Continue reading Kids COVID Coin Curriculum?

 Or: I used to write a weekly column.
-I've got a big piece about coins and COVID in the works, but it's been stuck at the 88% done mark for a few weeks.
+Big piece about coins and COVID in the works, kids, but it's been stuck at the 88% done mark for a few weeks.
 Maybe this'll help to break the blog content logjam?
 (It did!)
-Well, I actually have drafts of several mundane blog posts gathering … Continue reading Me Writing About Me Writing About Me Writing
+Well, I actually have drafts of several mundane blog posts gathering digital dust, … Continue reading Me Writing About Me Writing About Me Writing

-James Mercer has often used the mall as lyrical metaphor.
+Perhaps influenced by Jonathan Richman, James Mercer frequently used the mall as lyrical metaphor.
 Well, at least for a few productive years he did.
 Before that, the mall was more mall than metaphor. ...At some point, Mercer and the mall had a falling out.
-The Early Mall Period: The Mall as Friend Know Your Onion - The Shins - … Continue reading James Mercer and the Shopping Mall
+The Early Mall Period: The Mall as Friend Know Your Onion … Continue reading James Mercer and the Shopping Mall